ros2/ros2_documentation/source/Guides/RQt-Port-Plugin-Windows.rst

 RQt Porting examples
 --------------------

-Microsoft pushed an effort to port much of ROS to Windows, their pull request is a good resource for necessary changes.
+Microsoft pushed an effort to port much of ROS to Windows.
+Their pull requests are a good resource for necessary changes.
 For example: https://github.com/ros-visualization/qt_gui_core/pull/188

 Here is the ROS 2 port of `qt_gui_core <https://github.com/ros-visualization/qt_gui_core/commit/6fb9624033a849f56d1bc1aad0e40d252bf99c2b>`_.